matsuro-hadouken/doger/README.md

 Oneliner all in one setup to run masternode and instantly sync with network.

-Is mandatory recommendation to use this script and avoid any adition setup manipulations.
+It's mandatory recommendation to use this script and avoid any adition setup manipulations.

-It will download full chain snapshot, can take a long time depands on connection speed.
+It will download full chain snapshot, can take long time depands on connection speed.
-With modern VPS providers should not take longer then a 10 minutes.
+With modern VPS providers should not take longer than a 8 minutes.

 _Only work as root:_